jimsteryin/Battery-SOH-NN/README.md

 The goal is to accurately estimate battery health without needing full discharge cycles, enabling faster diagnostics.

+Battery SOH is defined as the ratio of the remaining capacity (Ah) to the initial capacity (Ah).

 The motivation for this project arose from prior work experience within Data Centers and the critical UPS systems that operate within.

 34 Batteries were split into 80/20 train/validate, and test